 - Bring the helper car next to your Mercedes-Benz.
 You can have both cars face each other.
-If there is enough room park the cars parallel to each other.
+If there is enough room, park the cars parallel to each other.

-- Turn helper car off.
+- Turn the helper car off.
 Remove the key from the ignition of your Mercedes-Benz ignition as well.

 - Locate the battery on the helper car.
 Connect the jumper cables to the helper car.
 Be careful not to allow the two clamps to touch together.

-- Connect the POSITIVE clamp on the positive terminal of the helper battery.
+- Connect the POSITIVE clamp to the positive terminal of the helper battery.
 The positive clamp is generally red.
 The battery will have a + sign or the letters POS written next to the terminal.